 All Catholic school students from kindergarten to grade eight are cordially invited to participate in a chess tournament held at Aquinas Academy on Saturday, March 9, 2019 starting at 1:30 p.m.
 All levels of ability are welcome to compete and there is plenty of space for family and friends to attend.

 This year’s tournament is organized by Mr. Michael Burchill, Director of the Aquinas Academy Chess Club and Assistant Head of School.

 Tentative groupings are as follows, but may be adjusted based on entries:

 - Division I: 6th-8th grade

 - Division IV: K-1st grade

 Each participant plays four games (approximately 30 minutes each game) unless given a “bye”.
 Unfinished games will be judged by the tournament director or his assistants.
 Chess coaches that would like to assist with judging should contact the tournament director.
 Players will be paired with those of similar records after each round to promote competitive matches.

 Numerous trophies and medals will be given to the top finishers in each division.
 A special award will be given for the highest placing girl in every division.
 Every kindergarten participant will receive an award regardless of performance.

-Students should bring a chess set and report to the school gym by 4:15 p.m. for brief announcements.
-The matches should end by about 7:00 p.m. and the award ceremony will follow after the places have been determined.
-Food will be on sale throughout the tournament.
+Students should bring a chess set and report to the school gym by 1:15 p.m. for brief announcements.
+The matches should end by about 4:00 p.m. and the award ceremony will follow after the places have been determined.
+Concessions will be on available throughout the tournament.

 Final deadline for entries is Friday, March 1.